 You can also use a gerund, like this:

 My New Year’s resolution is calling my sister on video chat every week.

 Well, that’s all for today’s program.
 Tell us about your New Year’s resolutions in the comments below.

 I’m Alice Bryant.

-Alice Bryant wrote this story for Learning English.
-Ashley Thompson was the editor.
+Alice Bryant wrote this lesson for Learning English.

 Words in This Story